 I wanted to share two important observations about this goal.
-First, this goal, along with Identify Initial Technical Strategy, Coordinate Activities, and Move Closer to a Deployable Release seem to take the brunt of your process tailoring efforts when working at scale.
+First, this goal, along with Identify Architecture Strategy, Coordinate Activities, and Accelerate Value Delivery seem to take the brunt of your process tailoring efforts when working at scale.
 It really does seem to be one of those Pareto situations where 20% addresses 80% of the work, more on this in a future blog posting.
 As you saw in the discussion of the process issues, the process tailoring decisions that you make regarding this goal will vary greatly based on the various scaling factors.
 Second, as with all process goal diagrams, the one above doesn’t provide an exhaustive list of options although it does provide a pretty good start.

-I’m a firm believer that a team should tailor their strategy, including their team structure, their work environment, and their process, to reflect the situation that they find themselves in.
+I’m a firm believer that a team should choose their own way of working, including their team structure, their work environment, and their process, to reflect the situation that they find themselves in.
 When it comes to process tailoring, process goal diagrams not only help teams to identify the issues they need to consider they also summarize potential options available to them.
 Agile teams with a minimal bit of process guidance such as this are in a much better situation to tailor their approach that teams that are trying to figure it out on their own.
-The DA process decision framework provides this guidance.
+The DA tool kit provides this guidance.

-The Situation Context Framework (SCF), an evolution of the Software Development Context Framework (SDCF) defines how to select and tailor a situation-dependent strategy for software development.
-The SDCF is used to provide context for organizing your people, process, and tools for a software-based solution delivery team.
-Figure 1 below depicts how several selection factors drive the choice and tailoring of your team organization (people), delivery process, and tooling configuration.
-Of course initial selection is just the first step, you will also need to tailor these choices to reflect the situation that you face - these decisions are driven by the complexity factors that you face.
+The Situation Context Framework (SCF), an evolution of the Software Development Context Framework (SDCF), defines the contextual factors to consider when selecting and tailoring a situation-dependent way of working (WoW).
+The SCF is used to provide context for making decisions about how to organize your WoW to be fit-for-purpose.
+Figure 1 overviews how several selection factors drive the initial choice and tailoring of your team high-level WoW, in particular your choice of lifecycle.
+Of course initial selection is just the first step, you will also need to tailor your detailed choices to reflect the situation that you face - these decisions are driven by the complexity factors that you face.

-When you begin a project you need to identify who will be on the team, how they will work together, and what tools they’re going to use.
-These decisions will be driven by factors such as the skill and culture of the people who will potentially be on the team, your organizational culture and policies, the nature of the problem being addressed, and business constraints such as time to market and budget.
+The decisions about your initial WoW will be driven by factors such as the skill and culture of the people who will potentially be on the team, your organizational culture and policies, the nature of the problem being addressed, and business constraints such as time to market and budget.
 Figure 2 overviews these selection factors, indicating the range of the extremes for each one - On the left-hand side is the simple extreme and on the right-hand side the challenging extreme. .